benblazak/ergodox-firmware/readme.md

 * Make sure to keep your eye on the `SRC` variable in [src/makefile] (src/makefile), to make sure all your '.c' files are getting compiled.

-## Dependencies (for building from source)

-* See the PJRC [Getting Started] (http://pjrc.com/teensy/first_use.html) page for instructions on how to set up an AVR programming environment (be sure to click through all the subsections (in the navigation bar on the left), as there is essential information in each one).
-This project uses C (not Arduino), and Make.
-I'm compiling with GNU tools under OS X, but other environments (especially Linux, appropriately set up, or [WinAVR] (http://winavr.sourceforge.net/) under Windows) should work too.

-* I also assume that you are using [git] (http://git-scm.com/) (for `make clean`).

 -------------------------------------------------------------------------------